afni/afni/doc/SphinxDocs/FATCAT/Tracking.rst

 #.
 The set of things among which we want to find connections are
    referred to as **target ROIs** or just **targets**, and collectively as the **network of targets**.
-There are usually *N>1* things, but sometimes using a wholebrain mask as a 'network of one' is useful for viewing tracts.
+There are usually *N>1* targets in a network, but sometimes it is useful to use a wholebrain mask as a 'network of one' for viewing tracts.
 Each target is a set of voxels of a particular nonzero integer, and we may refer to it either by the name of the integer or by a label associated with that integer (e.g., "1" is the "precuneus", etc.).
 The use of ``3dROIMaker`` in forming target networks is described in :ref:`Making_ROIs`.

 #.
 The set of tracts connecting a given pair of targets is called a
    **bundle**.
 These are specifically the collection of linear